pali-english/pali-english.github.io/README.md

 seeing the essential as inessential;
 they don’t realize the essential,
 for wrong thoughts are their pasture.

+    Asāre sāramatino, sāre cāsāradassino:
+        Asāre: In the inessential, the unimportant, the worthless.
+        Sāramatino: Thinking it is essential, valuable.
+        Sāre: In the essential, the important, the valuable.
+        Ca: And.
+        Asāradassino: Seeing it as inessential, unimportant.

+    Te sāraṁ nādhigacchanti, micchāsaṅkappagocarā:
+        Te: They.
+        Sāraṁ: The essential, the important.
+        Nādhigacchanti: Do not realize, do not attain.
+        Micchāsaṅkappa: Wrong thinking, wrong intention.
+        Gocarā: Pasture, range, field (used metaphorically to mean 'realm' or 'domain').

 Sārañca sārato ñatvā,
 asārañca asārato;